Apply for an exemption

 An exemption will be considered when a bus operator can show the regulatory burden they face is 'excessive' or 'unreasonable'.
-This will be determined in accordance with regulation 22B of the Bus Safety Regulations (BSR).
+This will be determined in accordance with the Bus Safety Regulations (BSR).

 To be granted an exemption, a bus operator must demonstrate:

 - That the exemption will not reduce the safe operation of the bus

 - The competence and capacity to manage the risks to safety posed by the exemption, and

 - The means to meet reasonable accident liabilities.